 Comfortable shoes (e.g., trainers) and sandals, plus lightweight boots if you wish to participate in any walks.
 Also, bring an old pair of trainers if you want to do the optional rafting.

 An umbrella to protect against the intense sun or rain.
 A torch.
 Binoculars for animal & bird watching or looking at mountains.
 A universal bath plug.

 Luggage for Treks

 Your baggage should consist of three main pieces:

-- Main Luggage – The item of bags used to carry all your belongings in the hold of the plane and for storage in Kathmandu.
+- Main Luggage – The item of bags used to carry all your belongings in the plane’s hold and for storage in Kathmandu.

 Trek Kit Bag:

 Before leaving Kathmandu, you will have time to re-sort luggage into what you need on the trek and what can be left in Kathmandu.
 The porters or pack animals will carry your trek luggage, including your sleeping bag.
 The weight limit for this is 10kg, but you will probably find that you will not need this much.
 The pack needs to be strong enough to cope with rough handling; we recommend ex-army kit bags, which can be obtained quite cheaply, or a nylon or canvas bag with a zip along the top.
 Rucksacks are unsuitable.
 We advise that you line your kitbag with a large plastic bag (heavy duty bin liner) to keep the contents dry.